tricode/devcon-katas/README.md

   Focussed on mocking

 ## Templates

 A collection of basic project templates with different languages and test frameworks, ready to use.

+# Legenda

+- Code Kata
+  An exercise in programming which helps a programmer hone their skills through practice and repetition
+- Code Koan
+  Koans are questions without absolute answers which are used to break down assumptions and reveal underlying truths.
+The goal of a koan is not the answer, but thinking about the question
+- Code Randori
+  Executing a kata in group form
+- Code Dojo
+   Same as Code Randori